FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # First-time Setup for Development
 1. Make sure Docker is installed

-2. docker-compose up
+2. `bin/prepare`

+This creates a customized docker image tagged `wordpress-fontawesome-dev` locally to be used for the wordpress container.
+It may take a while to build the first time, but once it's built, it doesn't need to be rebuilt with this script unless the `Dockerfile` changes.

+3. `docker-compose up`

+Run this from the top-level directory that contains the `docker-compose.yml` config file.

+Leave this running in one terminal window and do the rest of this in some other terminal windows.

+This runs the docker compose configuration that brings up the containers running wordpress and mysql.
+It will all be configured automatically for you with the scripts below.

-3. create a .env.email file with an admin email address WordPress can use:
+4. create a .env.email file with an admin email address WordPress can use:

 ```
 WP_ADMIN_EMAIL=some_real_address@example.com
 ```

-4. install composer (PHP package manager)
+5. install composer (PHP package manager)

 On Mac OS X, it can be installed via `brew install composer`

-5. update composer dependencies: `composer install`
+6. update composer dependencies: `composer install`

+7. Build our plugin's admin UI React app

+This is necessary before loading our plugin's admin page in WordPress because the assets for the React app are not checked in to this repo—they must be built.
+There are two options for building:

+In one terminal window, `cd font-awesome-official/admin`, and then:

+  (a) Development mode: `yarn start` to fire up webpack development server, if you want to run in development mode with
+      hot module reloading and such (which is probably what you should be doing if you're developing).
+      This will start up another web server that serves up the assets for the React app separately from the WordPress site, so leave it running while you develop.

+  (b) Production mode: You can also use `yarn build` to build production optimized assets into the `admin/build`
+      directory.
+In order to get the WordPress plugin to load these, you also need to temporarily change the `FONTAWESOME_ENV` variable in `.env` to something other than "development", or just remove it.
+      Change that setting before trying to load the plugin admin page in your browser.
+      (But don't commit that change, because we want the default environment to remain "development")

-6. run `./bin/setup`
+8. run `bin/setup`

-This does the initial admin setup that happens first on any freshly installed WordPress site.
-Just doing it from the command line for convenience.
+This does the initial WordPress admin setup that happens first on any freshly installed WordPress site.
+We're just doing it from the command line with the script to be quick and convenient.

 It also adds some configs to `wp-config.php` for debugging: `WP_DEBUG`, `WP_DEBUG_LOG`, `WP_DEBUG_DISPLAY`.